estine/ecobobbles/Generator-Processors/MurMini/README.md

 ## Overview

 MurMini is a miniaturized verison of the [Murmurator](https://elistine.com/compositions-blog/2018/4/23/the-murmurator), a flocking simulation-driven software instrument created for use with multi-channel speaker configurations in a collaborative improvisation context.
-More information at the link.

-- Flocking simulation (Boids), with visualization
-- Flock controls, with controllable GUI
-- Granular synthesizer
-- Effects (filtering, delay, reverb)
-- Effectors matrix, with controllable GUI
+Read more about the Murmurator in the following paper:

+> Eli Stine and Kevin Davis, *[The Murmurator: A Flocking Simulation-Driven MultiChannel Software Instrument for Collaborative Improvisation](https://elistine.com/writing-blog/2018/4/14/the-murmurator)* in Proceedings of the 2018 International Computer Music Conference (Daegu, Korea), 81-86.

 ## Modes / Features